hritika2708/SolutionsAA/README.md

 ---

 ### 3. Why do we need a database?
 We can store everything in a file, no?
 **Ans:** Databases are more structured than files.
-When we use databases we have many RDBMS systems which help us quickly access and manipulate data.
+When we use databases we have many RDBMS which help us quickly access and manipulate data.
 It also helps in managing the large size of data.
 These systems have many useful features including the data saving feature which helps in case of a system crash.

 Many programming languages have special libraries to handle databases quickly.
 A database has security built into it with access rights and it also helps to store different types of data in a single place.
 The integrity of data stored in a database is never lost due to its ACID properties.